jaimeMF/youtube-dl-api-server/README.md

 ###Deploy your own API
 It really easy to setup your own service:

+####Deploy in App Engine
-* If you want to run the API on GAE, you just need to change the application value in `app.yaml`.
+If you want to run the API on GAE, you just need to change the application value in `app.yaml`.

+####Deploy using a custom sever

+* Install by running `pip install youtube_dl_server`
+* The run `youtube-dl-server`, it will run a server on localhost:9191.

-* You can run `python -m youtube_dl_server` if you prefer to run in other server.
+You can also download the source code and run `python -m youtube_dl_server`.
 See [webapp quick start](http://webapp-improved.appspot.com/tutorials/quickstart.nogae.html) for setting the environment.

 ######Status